How to Plan a Backpacking Trip to Mexico

 The South East

 South East Mexico is where the majority of the country’s tourism is focused.
 It’s not completely unwarranted – the Caribbean coast is spectacular.
 However, be aware of a likely inflation in prices, lots of tourists, and – if you have already been elsewhere in Mexico – places where you might think ‘meh, it was better on the other side’.
-Nonetheless, I would recommend a trip to the South East – but maybe avoid Cancun.
+Nonetheless, I would recommend a trip to the South East to check out the best Yucatan travel destinations – but maybe avoid Cancun.

 South East Highlights